Best Air Purifier for Smoke And Odor Removal in 2023

 - Routine housekeeping - Mop the floor at least weekly.
 For hard surfaces, use natural ingredients like baking soda or household detergent.
 Clean tabletop, air vent, counter, shelf to avoid third-hand smoke from building up.

-- Turn on an air purifier and keep it on - Reduce the housekeeping workload and prevent the toxic from re-spreading.
+- Turn on an air purifier and keep it on - Reduce the housekeeping workload and prevent the toxic from re-spreading, especially in the kitchen.

 - Choose wisely - Avoid purchasing a home that smells unless you plan to knock down the entire place for renovation.
 Alternatively, hire a professional cleaner to perform a thorough cleaning before moving in.